New Patients (909) 277-6919

 Do you have a cosmetic blemish you wish you could hide?

-Dental bonding is a semi-permanent solution for repairing minor damage or cosmetic blemishes that impact the appearance of your smile.
-Dental bonding can help to restore a tooth’s natural aesthetic without the financial or long-term commitment of dental veneers.
+Dental bonding is a simple solution for repairing minor damage or cosmetic issues that impact your smile.
+The dental team at Claremont Dental Institute offers tooth bonding in Claremont, CA to can help to restore a tooth’s natural aesthetic.
+This cosmetic dentistry treatment is affordable and does not require the long-term commitment of dental veneers.
 Tooth bonding is a painless procedure, since no drilling or anesthesia is usually necessary.

 Claremont Dental Institute provides dental bonding for children, teens, and adult patients.
-Our dentists integrate dental technology with their advanced skill set providing patients with natural-looking results that improve oral health and boost self-confidence.
+Our dentists use dental technology with their advanced skill set to provide patients with natural results.

 What is Dental Bonding?